coding-lemur/wateringsystem2-controller-esp32/README.md

 ## Status

-:construction: Still in development!
+:construction: **Still in development!** :construction:

 No final version at the moment! :construction_worker: :building_construction:

 ## Description